Are you wondering how to build a fence for your backyard?

 There are two main ways to add fence boards: using screws or nails.
 If you are using screws, certain screws work best for wood fences.
 Polymer coated exterior screws or stainless steel screws are best for installing fence boards, while exterior rated structural screws are best for attaching fence rails to fence posts.
 Drill pilot holes first to prevent the wood from splitting.

-If you’re using nails, use galvanized nails to prevent rusting.
+If using nails, use galvanized nails to prevent rusting.
 You’ll also want to choose the right gauge nail as well as the nail gun for the fencing project.

 Whichever method you choose, ensure that the pickets are evenly spaced and securely attached before moving on to the next step in your fence installation project.
 The easiest way to keep the same space is to create a jig that will do the spacing for you throughout your project.